astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 Road crossings were downloaded from https://www.sciencebase.gov/catalog/item/6128fbf2d34e40dd9c061360 on 2/16/2022.

+Road crossings are based on TIGER 2020 roads data.
+The roads data were downloaded from https://www2.census.gov/geo/tiger/TGRGDB20/ on 5/17/2024 and used to link in road ownership type used to derive BarrierOwnerType.

+TODO: NBI linking

 These are processed in advance for a given snapshot of the road crossings input dataset ("stream_crossings_united_states_feb_2022.gpkg") using `analysis/prep/barriers/special/prep_raw_road_crossings.py`.
 These go through